roadwarriorslive/Pipulate/README.md

 habit-forming boon that I suspect will contribute a lot to this project's success and accumulation of followers.
-Combined with the data it collects being instantly available, graph-able and share-able with your clients via Google SPreadsheets... well, wow!
+Combined with the data it collects being instantly available, graph-able and share-able with your clients via Google Spreadsheets... well, wow!
 I think only [my YouTube videos](https://www.youtube.com/user/miklevin) will be able to convey the awesomeness of these particular dots being connected.